32 Essential Parts of a Car: Expert Guide with Names, Functions & Diagrams

 The transmission system offers a smooth transfer of power the engine generates to the vehicle’s wheels.
 Its primary function revolves around the complex manipulation of both engine output and the gear ratio of the drive shaft.
 It enables precise adjustments to the torque applied to the wheels.

-The transmission system on the front side of the vehicle boasts the performance of the vehicle.
+The transmission system on the front side of the vehicle boasts the vehicle’s performance.
 Some examples of the transmission are manual, semi-automatic, and automatic.

 The transmission system empowers drivers to exert fine-grained control over both torque and speed parameters.